platformio/platformio-docs/tutorials/riscv/riscv_asm_video_tutorial.rst

 RISC-V ASM Video Tutorial
 =========================

-An introduction to using :ref:`platform_riscv` and Assembly language on the SiFive :ref:`board_riscv_freedom-e300-hifive1` by Martin Fink, Chief Technology Officer at Western Digital.
+An introduction to using :ref:`platform_sifive` and Assembly language on the SiFive :ref:`board_sifive_hifive1` by Martin Fink, Chief Technology Officer at Western Digital.

 Source Files